Azul3DInc/ClangToStringTemplate/README.md

 ## Installation

-Run ./setup.sh in ClangToStringTemplate.
+Run `./setup.sh` in ClangToStringTemplate.
 The script will output the path to your jar.
 Modify your `config.json` in cpp-gen to include the jar path.
-If you're using the Vim Plugin, you'll need to modify cpp-gen where you store your vim plugins.
+If you're using the Vim plugin, you'll need to modify cpp-gen where you store your Vim plugins.

 ## Example Mock Generation